infinitelyjames/Malx/README.md

 Note: This tool was designed in an earlier version of python3, and has been updated to use Python 3.13 and newer package versions.
 If you encounter an issue installing or running due to compatibility issues with this upgrade, please create an issue in this repository.

+## Important Note

-Note: This program does not virtualise the running of samples.
-Use a virtual machine with the Operating System of choice that the malware you're testing runs on.
+This program does not virtualise the running of samples, samples will be run inside the environment this script is run in.
+Use a suitably-hardened virtual machine with the Operating System of choice that the malware you're testing runs on.
 Testing malware not designed to be run on that particular operating system will render the results invalid.
+This software has the ability to download and run malware, so **do not use on an important device**.
+Users of this software do so at their own risk.

 ## Example result
 ![Output Document](images/example_output.png "Example output")